A broken ankle is also called a fractured ankle. It happens when one or more bones in the ankle joint break.

 Usually, this break happens with lateral malleolus fractures.
 That’s because the posterior malleolus and lateral malleolus share ligament attachments.

-A pilon fracture occurs in the “roof” of the ankle, which is at the end of the tibia.
+The AAOS says that a pilon fracture occurs in the “roof” of the ankle, which is at the end of the tibia.
 It’s also called a plafond fracture.

 This injury happens when you fall while rotating, causing the foot to awkwardly hit the ground.
 It’s most common in gymnasts, dancers, and skiers.